Exclusive: Certainty is asymptotic

 Background - About SMF™

-For defined benefit pension schemes in surplus, trustees and sponsors face a critical governance question: How much surplus can be safely distributed?
+Trustees and sponsors of defined benefit pension schemes in surplus face a critical governance question: How much surplus can be safely distributed?
+The Surplus Management Framework™ (SMF) provides a rigorous, risk-based solution by distinguishing between two key categories:

 The SMF is designed to transform surplus distribution from a potentially contentious negotiation into a structured, risk-based decision.

-A basic principle underpins this entire discussion:
+A fundamental principle underpins this entire discussion:

 To be absolutely certain that member benefits will be paid in all circumstances requires a funding level that approaches infinity.